Supported Devices and Configuration

 If you use a tape library with multiple drives or you use multiple standalone drives, Veeam Backup & Replication uses a unified block size to write data to tapes.
 256k data block size is used if all drives can support it.
 If any drive can support only a smaller block size, for example, 64k, then Veeam Backup & Replication uses the largest block supported by all drives.
 To understand block sizes supported by drives, Veeam Backup & Replication collects the block size ranges reported by each drive and compares them.
 Note that the reported range is additionally limited by storage controllers settings used in your infrastructure.
 You can check the resulting range of block sizes supported by Veeam Backup & Replication for a particular drive in the Drives properties.
-For details, see Working with Drives.
+For more information, see Working with Drives.

 If you connect the tape devices via HBA, Veeam Backup & Replication uses the block size configured for the HBA.